trumpf-code/Trumpf.Coparoo.Playwright/DECOUPLING.md

 ![decoupling]

 Thus, test cases and page object implementations are *decoupled*.

+See these ideas applied in a concrete sample (dynamic loading, interface-only test assembly, runtime relationship registration) in the demo project: [Demo README](Trumpf.Coparoo.Playwright.Demo/README.md).

 ## What's the Benefit of Decoupling Test Cases and Page Objects?